 The carrying amounts of substantially all of the Company's financial assets and liabilities are considered to approximate their fair values because of their short-term nature.
 The carrying amount of revolver borrowings under the Credit Facility (as defined below) approximates fair value, as the debt bears interest at selected short-term variable market rates.
-The Company measures the implied fair value of its First Lien Term Loan (as defined below) using trading levels obtained from a third-party service provider; accordingly, these borrowings are classified within Level 2 of the valuation hierarchy.
-See Note 8 for further information regarding the Company's fair value measurements.
+The Company measures the implied fair value of its First Lien Term Loan (as defined below) and interest rate swap agreements using trading levels and the relevant interest rate forward curves obtained from third-party service providers; accordingly, they are classified within Level 2 of the valuation hierarchy.
+The fair value of the Company's investment in a mutual fund was determined using quoted market prices within Level 1 of the valuation hierarchy.
+See Note 7 for further information regarding the Company's fair value measurements.